 - Don’t use ‘-cides’ in your garden (pesticides, herbicides, insecticides).

 - Ask before you buy plants what chemical treatments have been used on seedlings.
-Look up our Be Bee Friendly flyer for other common brand names of neonicotinoid pesticides.
+Look up our ACT FOR BEES flyer for other common brand names of neonicotinoid pesticides.
 Share with your local nursery information about the dangers to bees of these pesticides and support smaller nurseries which have a better connection with their suppliers.

 - Create BeeFriendly Garden signs for your front garden to advertise what a Bee Friendly garden is.